 A diagram that visually describes the process flow, from the initial trigger through to completion.

 What a customer purchases from an organisation.
 This can include physical goods, intangible ones such as services, or a combination of both.

 A quantitative method, using weighted criteria, to rank multi-dimensional options against each other, which minimises subjectivity.
 It can be used to help make design or investment decisions.

 An attribute or property that something has when it is “fit for purpose”.
-As this can be considered subjective, for the avoidance of doubt, it ultimate judge of this is the customer.
+As this can be considered subjective, for the avoidance of doubt, the ultimate judge of this is the customer.